freee/a11y-guidelines/en/source/intro/contributing.rst

 *************

 Guidelines, checklist items, and FAQs are edited by modifying the YAML files under the :file:`data/yaml` directory.
-Pages that contain these items are structured to ``include`` reStructuredText files generated from these YAML files.
+Pages that contain these items are structured to ``include`` reST files generated from these YAML files.

-On the other hand, there are files primarily written in reStructuredText, such as those in the :file:`source/explanations` directory.
+On the other hand, there are files primarily written in reST, such as those in the :file:`source/explanations` directory.
-To modify these pages, edit the relevant reStructuredText files directly.
+To modify these pages, edit the relevant reST files directly.

 Notation Rules
 ==============